No products in the cart.

-- Set writing activities online using the Verso app and get students to post their responses and comment on each other’s work.
+- Set online writing activities using the Verso app.
+Have students post their responses and comment on each other’s work.

 A huge thank you to Jane Weir from Bertram Primary School for sharing these fantastic tips based on their preparations for NAPLAN Online.